Lajos Kossuth: Journalist and political leader

-Kossuth had now become a national icon.
+Kossuth gained national prominence and public recognition during this period.
 He regained full health in January 1841.
 In January 1841 he became editor of the Pesti Hírlap.
 The job was offered to him by Lajos Landerer, the owner of a big printing house company in Pest (in fact, Landerer was an undercover agent of the Vienna secret police).

 The government circles and the secret police believed that censorship and financial interests would curtail Kossuth's opposition, and they did not consider the small circulation of the paper to be dangerous anyway.
-However, Kossuth created modern Hungarian political journalism.
+However, Kossuth played a significant role in shaping modern Hungarian political journalism.
 His editorials dealt with the pressing problems of the economy, the social injustices and the existing legal inequality of the common people.
 The articles combined a critique of the present with an outline of the future, combining and supplementing the reform ideas that had emerged up to that point into a coherent programme.

 The paper achieved unprecedented success, soon reaching the then immense circulation of 7000 copies.
-A competing pro-government newspaper, Világ, started up, but it only served to increase Kossuth's visibility and add to the general political fervor.
+A competing pro-government newspaper, Világ(World), started up, but despite its attacks against Kossuth's ideas, it became counterproductive, and it only served to increase Kossuth's visibility and add to the general political fervor.